Share

 Individual Hiloenu rheolithoids are composed from complicated interwoven siliceous minerals such as kalsilite and melilite, together with numerous impurities such as germanium, selenium and rare-earths.
 These entities are capable of growth and self-replication, and are generally more than a metre in length.

 The core of any single organism is a fine-grained nucleus of interwoven minerals, apparently related to a vortex crystal formation, but with a consistent asymmetrical organisation that is recognisably similar from one individual to another.
 Individuals are usually 0.1 to 10 metres in diameter, and mostly sessile, sometimes moving slowly towards a source of comminuted minerals or to avoid being absorbed by a larger individual.
-Wild rheolithoids are no more self-aware than many sessile animals in an organic biota; they are comparable in intelligence to a sea anemone.
+Despite their macroscopic size (common among even simple rheolithoids), Hiloenu organisms are no more complex or self-aware than microbes in an organic biota.

 Related Articles